Spatial Clustering Regression of Count Value Data via Bayesian Mixture of Finite Mixtures: Introduction

-Spatial cluster detection method such as the scan statistic based method \citep{kulldorff1995spatial,jung2007spatial} is a remedy for spatial heterogeneity detection.
-A scan statistic is constructed via a likelihood ratio statistic to test the potential clusters.
-Another important approach for spatial heterogeneity detection is to use the Bayesian framework to pursue spatial cluster \citep{carlin2014hierarchical,li2010nonparametric}.
-These two important approaches mainly focus on estimating cluster configurations of spatial response.
-Recently, methods for cluster detection of spatial regression coefficients have been proposed to detect the homogeneity of the covariates effects among sub areas. \citet{lee2017cluster} detected the spatial cluster under the GWR framework based on a hypothesis testing procedure. \citet{leespatial2019} extended their framework to a spatial mixed effects model.
-The clustering configuration in both works is detected via a series of hypothesis testing.
-The slopes and intercepts estimation are performed in two consecutive stages. \citet{li2019spatial} incorporated spatial neighborhood information based on minimum spanning trees in a penalized approach to detect spatially clustered coefficients.
+Spatial cluster detection methods, such as the scan statistic-based method \citep{kulldorff1995spatial, jung2007spatial}, provide a solution for detecting spatial heterogeneity.
+Another important approach for spatial heterogeneity detection is to utilize the Bayesian framework to identify spatial clusters \citep{carlin2014hierarchical, li2010nonparametric}.
+These two approaches primarily focus on estimating cluster configurations of spatial responses.
+Recently, methods for detecting clusters of spatial regression coefficients have been proposed to assess the homogeneity of covariate effects among sub-areas \citep{lee2017cluster, leespatial2019} using spatial scan statistics.
+From a graph theory perspective, \cite{li2019spatial} incorporated spatial neighborhood information based on minimum spanning trees into a penalized approach to identify spatially clustered coefficients.
+However, the existing literature mainly focuses on Gaussian data within the linear model framework.
+In many social and environmental applications, Poisson regression for count responses plays a crucial role \citep{bradley2018computationally}.

-There are several major challenges in developing clustering algorithms for Poisson spatially clustered regression coefficients.
-First, imposing certain spatial contiguous constraints on the clustering configuration to facilitate interpretations in the spatially clustered coefficients regression.
-Furthermore, in many regional science applications, spatially contiguous constraints should not dominate global clustering configuration.
-In other words, the clustering results should contain both spatially contiguous pattern and spatially disconnected pattern.
-The aforementioned methods \citep{lee2017cluster,leespatial2019,li2019spatial} guarantee spatial contiguity, but fail to obtain globally discontiguous clusters which allow two clusters with long geographical distance belonging to the same cluster.
+Developing clustering algorithms for regression coefficients under Poisson models presents several significant challenges.
+First, specific spatial contiguity constraints need to be imposed on the clustering configuration to facilitate interpretations in the spatially clustered coefficients regression.
+Additionally, in many regional science applications, spatially contiguous constraints should not dominate the overall clustering configuration.
+In other words, the clustering results should include both spatially contiguous and spatially disconnected patterns.
+While the aforementioned methods \citep{lee2017cluster, leespatial2019, li2019spatial} guarantee spatial contiguity, they fail to obtain globally discontiguous clusters that allow two clusters with long geographical distances to be considered part of the same cluster.
+Furthermore, \cite{anderson2017spatial} discusses Poisson regression with spatially clustered intercepts and slopes but does not impose a spatial contiguity constraint.